 Withdrawal Fees

 Withdrawal fees are charged when you transfer funds from your trading account to your bank account.
-These fees can vary based on the withdrawal method and the amount being withdrawn.
+These fees can vary based on the withdrawal method and withdrawal amount.
 Some brokers offer free withdrawals, while others charge a fee for each transaction.

 Data Feed Fees